trooperli/install-apollo-on-ubuntu/README.md

 ## Install nvidia driver and cuda
 There are two ways of installing cuda and nvidia gpu, one is deb, the other is runfile.
 Please do use the deb one, considering there is a bug that you won't be able to login to the system if you use the runfile installation.
 Please follow the [link](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) for detailed instructions.

-If cuda is successfully installed, in the command line type <pre><code>nvidia-smi</code></pre>, you should have similiar content shown below:
+If cuda is successfully installed, in the command line type <pre><code>nvidia-smi</code></pre> you should have similiar content as shown below:
 <pre><code>+-----------------------------------------------------------------------------+
 | NVIDIA-SMI 410.79       Driver Version: 410.79       CUDA Version: 10.0     |
 |-------------------------------+----------------------+----------------------+